tongnie/ImputeFormer/README.md

 ## Google Scholar
 **Due to the minor change of ImputeFormer's title, you can simply search for "ImputeFormer" in Google Scholar to get our latest version.
-The citation information will be automatically updated after the proceedings are available.**
+Citation information is automatically updated as the proceedings become available.**

 ## Bibtex reference